memphisdev/save-zakar-hackathon/README guidelines.md

 * Most interesting architecture or algorithm

   # The challenge
+Zakar Island has been struggling with wildfires in the last few years, taking human and animal lives.
+The fires also destroy homes and agricultural and industrial crops and cause famines.
+To aid citizens, the government installed temperature sensors.
+Your task is to develop software that uses temperature readings and social media messages to detect wildfires before they spread.

+Read more on the data sensors and the scenario here 👉 About the scenario.md

 # Submission #
 * Submit your project via one of the team members Dev.to account